Everything you need to know about road resurfacing

 Many people use the terms interchangeably, but they refer to two different things.

-Surface dressing is when a road is in relatively good condition and is given a new protective layer to extend its lifespan.
+Surface dressing is when a road is in relatively good condition and is given a new protective layer of bitumen and chippings on the existing surface, to extend its lifespan.

-Resurfacing is when up to 300mm of the road surface is removed and replaced.
+Resurfacing is when up to 300mm of the road surface is removed and replaced with a new asphalt layer, which is rolled for a smooth, fortified surface.
 It’s more extensive (as well as expensive) and is used when the road surface has deteriorated so much that surface dressing is not an option.

 How long does road resurfacing take?